tfpk/lifetimekata/exercises/03_lifetime_elision/README.md

 # }
 ```

-The lifetimes of `a` and `b` in this function don't need to relate to eachother.
+The lifetimes of `a` and `b` in this function don't need to relate to each other.
 Assuming there's only one thread,
 and assuming safe code, there's no way that the variable they are referencing could possibly be dropped during the
 function, and after the function, they can live for as long as they like.